 Generating Models Using Report Management Tools

-Using Microsoft Office SharePoint Server 2007, Report Manager or SQL Server Management Studio, report models can be generated from SQL Server databases or Analysis Services cubes.
+Using Microsoft Office SharePoint Server 2007 or Report Manager, report models can be generated from SQL Server databases, Analysis Services cubes, or Oracle databases running version 126.96.36.199 or later.
 Just like Model Designer, these models use a shared data source and Report Builder users interact with these models in the same way.
 However, there are some important differences:

-- After the SSAS-based model is generated, it cannot be opened and edited in Model Designer.
-SQL Server database-based models can be downloaded and edited in Model Designer.
+After the SSAS-based model is generated, it cannot be opened and edited in Model Designer.
+Oracle and SQL Server database-based models can be downloaded and edited in Model Designer.

 To generate a report model using SharePoint products and technologies, your report server must be running in SharePoint integrated mode.
 For more information, see Reporting Services and SharePoint Technology Integration.

 When used in Report Builder, models generated from AS cubes have minor behavioral differences in comparison to models generated from SQL Server databases.

 Report Builder users who want to use a report model that was generated from an Analysis Services cube must select from one of the possible perspectives that are contained within the model.
 They must not select the top-level model itself.
 If a Report Builder report contains items that are not within the single perspective, an error can occur when attempting to run the report.